yacy/yacy_grid_cluster/doc/node_configuration.md

 ```
 sshpass -p raspberry ssh pi@raspberrypi.local
 ```

 We do so for node `node00` and configure passwordless access for all other nodes in the cluster.
 We create a key pair on `node00` and distribute that key to all other cluster nodes.
 Create the key pair with
 ```
 ssh-keygen
 ```
-The created key can be copied to another node `nodeXX` with
+The created key could be copied to another node `nodeXX` with
 ```
 cat ~/.ssh/id_rsa.pub | ssh pi@nodeXX.local 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
 ```